WeTransfer/wt_activerecord_index_spy/README.md

 After that, `wt_activerecord_index_spy` will run an `EXPLAIN` query for every query fired with `ActiveRecord` that has a `WHERE` condition.

-After that, you can generate a report with the results:
+Finally, you can generate a report with the results:

 ```ruby
 WtActiverecordIndexSpy.export_html_results
 ```

+This method creates an HTML file with a report and prints its location to STDOUT.

-Which creates a table similar to this:
+The content of this file is similar to this:

 | Level | Identifier | Query | Origin |
 | ----  | ---------- | ----- | ------ |